MatthewGCampbell/codepath-ios-capstone-project/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**
+* User must be able to view their collection
 * User must be able to add a computer to their collection
 * User must be able to update the information for each entry in their collection
 * User must be able to login
 * User must be able to sign up
-* User must be able to upload an image
+* User must be able to upload an image **Not sure
 * User must be able to add items to their wish list

 **Optional Nice-to-have Stories**